alsamitech/alsgm/README.md

   ALSGM intends to fix all that.

 **What is it?**
 	ALSGM is a module-based game engine, Moduels can be both written in C or C++.
+Unlike most game engines, it's actually compiled with the game itself.
+This helps because the game studio can easily make new modules and extend the engine's functionality.

 **What Does it do?**